Women in Pakistan: Dress

-The purdah for muslim upper- and middle class women in India and later Pakistan, both in the form of gender segregation as well as the veil, fell out of fashion due to women's active mobilisation in the anticolonial struggle for independence.
-The anti colonial independence movement in the Muslim world was dominated by secular modernists, who considered women's liberation as a natural part of a modernized and revitalized Muslim world, and by the 1930s, muslim upper class women had started to appear unveiled.
+Pakistani dresses are popular around the world for their variety of fabrics, embroidery, colors and use of patterns.
+These dresses not only reflect the variety of weathers this region has but also represent more than hundred ethnicities living across the country.
+Women in Pakistan wear dresses of comfort and beauty from ordinary days to festivals, each occasion has its own defined dress codes.
+These specific dress patterns identify each ethnicity and community visibly.

-During the Islamization policy of Muhammad Zia-ul-Haq in 1977-1988, women were encouraged to veil, and although no law of general compulsory veiling was introduced, women who appeared on state Television as well as women employed by the Federal Government were forced to veil.
+Evidently, the purdah for Muslim upper- and middle-class women in India and later Pakistan, both in the form of gender segregation as well as the veil, fell out of fashion due to women's active mobilization in the anticolonial struggle for independence.
+The anti-colonial independence movement in the Muslim world was dominated by secular modernists, who considered women's liberation as a natural part of a modernized and revitalized Muslim world, and by the 1930s, Muslim upper-class women had started to appear unveiled.During the Islamization policy of Muhammad Zia-ul-Haq in 1977–1988, women were directed to veil, and although no law of general compulsory veiling was introduced, women who appeared on state Television as well as women employed by the Federal Government were forced to veil.
 These regulations were repealed after the fall of Zia-ul-Haq.

 The most common female dress is the shalwar kameez with a shawl called dupatta.
 The shawl is draped over the shoulders and sometimes over the head, usually for prayer.
 Most women wear very baggy trousers however more westernised girls have made it less baggy and tight.
-Upper and middle class women in towns wear burqas over their normal clothes in public.
+Upper and middle-class women in towns wear burqas over their normal clothes in public.

-The burqa is the most visible dress in Pakistan.
-It is typically a tent-like garment worn over the ordinary clothes and is made of white cotton.
-Many upper class women wear a two-piece burqa which is usually black in colour but sometimes navy blue or dark red.
+The burqa is the traditional way of pardah in Pakistan.
+It is typically a tent-like garment worn over the ordinary clothes and is made of cotton or breathable materials.
+Many middle-class women wear a two-piece burqa which is usually black in color but sometimes navy blue or dark red.
 It consists of a long cloak and a separate headpiece with a drop-down face veil.
 Some educated urban women no longer wear the burqa.
 The burqa is also not worn by rural peasant women who work in the fields.
-In rural areas only elite women wear burqas.
+In rural areas only women wear burqas or shawls are from landlord/elite families.